publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch38/schI/m__us_usc_t7_s1627b.md

             (A) __In general__

-                The Board shall meet not less than once each fiscal year at the call of the chairperson or at the request of the executive director appointed under subsection (g)(1) of this section.
+                The Board shall meet not less than once each fiscal year at the call of the chairperson or at the request of the executive director appointed under subsection (g)(1).

             (B) __Location__